 How to Apply for FAFSA

 Every year the Federal Government changes the application process a bit.
 In the last couple of years, they’ve launched apps that allow you to fill out FAFSA on an iPhone/iPad or Android device.
-They’re getting better each year so you can do this on your phone.
-But to be safe, we’d recommend doing this on a computer.
-The instructions below are for the web-based FAFSA application.
+But guess what?!
+They “retired the apps in June 2022, so you’ll have to use a web browser to complete the application.

 Step 1: Log in to FAFSA Site